 What an amazing beginning for Walk-In’s 50th year!

 Back in my early 20’s I struggled with feeling disconnected from my brain and my body.
 I was having crippling anxiety attacks.
 I couldn’t focus.
 I couldn’t manage seemingly simple daily tasks.
-This was particularly difficult for me to share with those around me, as I had be historically very high achieving.
+This was particularly difficult for me to share with those around me, as I had been historically very high achieving.

 I found Walk-In Counseling Center on a tip from one of my coffee shop regulars and it made all the difference.
 I was able to immediately be seen.
 They didn’t need to know my real name, or if I had a job, or the ability to pay for such services.
 They just knew I was a person struggling.